 In everyday language, to “harass” someone means to constantly attack someone.
 So you might assume that if these attacks affect the person psychologically, it's "psychological harassment".

 But it is more complex than that.
-The concept of psychological harassment was created and defined by the Act respecting Labour Standards (ALS).
-For the conduct to be psychological harassment, all the criteria in the ALS must be met.
+The concept of psychological harassment is defined in the ALS.
+For the conduct to be considered psychological harassment, all the criteria in the ALS must be met.

 For there to be psychological harassment, the behaviour must: